 How can I prepare for a domestic flight as opposed to an international flight?

 Preparing for a flight or long trip often starts with making sure your home, pets, plants, and anything or anyone else that depends on you will be taken care of.
-For the flight itself, you may want to research whether there are any travel restrictions, or special requirements.
+For the flight itself, you may also want to research whether there are any travel restrictions, or special requirements.

 Mask rules are fluid, so you may want to bring masks, as well as to pack a bottle of hand sanitizer for good measure.
 U.S. airports and airplanes were requiring guests and passengers to wear a mask until April 18, 2022.
 While the Transportation Security Administration said it would "no longer enforce" the mask requirements, it may be smart to bring a mask you find comfortable for extended wear, just in case.